Healdsburg wine tasting collective showcases Sonoma-based small-production wineries.

-Kosta Browne cofounder Dan Kosta opened a tasting room for his AldenAlli brand in 2021 but in September 2022 rechristened the space as Convene, which focuses on Chardonnay and Pinot Noir blends from the Russian River Valley and the Sonoma Coast.
-The one constant: winemaker Shane Finley, formerly of Kosta Browne and Lynmar Estate and these days also with Thirty-Seven Winery and his own Shane Wines.
-The wine reviewed below was tasted in 2021.
-Update on Convene to follow.
+In the first space on the right after passing through Bacchus Landing’s gated portal, Convene by Dan Kosta focuses on Chardonnay and Pinot Noir from the Russian River Valley and the Sonoma Coast.
+The winemaker is Shane Finley, formerly of Kosta Browne (which Dan cofounded) and Lynmar Estate and currently also with Thirty-Seven Winery and his own Shane Wines.

 Aldina Vineyard

-Belen Ceja makes the Aldina wines, a Chardonnay, a Rosé of Cabernet Sauvignon, and Cabernet Sauvignon.
-She acquired some of her wine knowledge via her father, Armando Ceja, winemaker at the well-regarded Ceja Vineyards, with Fresno State University supplying her formal training.
+Belen Ceja makes the Aldina wines, among them a Chardonnay, a Rosé of Cabernet Sauvignon, and Cabernet Sauvignon.
+She acquired some of her wine knowledge via her father, Armando Ceja, the winemaker at well-regarded Ceja Vineyards, and Fresno State University supplied her formal training.
 The Ceja family’s involvement in the Wine Country dates to the mid-20th century, when Belen’s grandfathers came to California as part of the Bracero program that brought in seasonal farmworkers from Mexico.

-2016 Aldina Vineyards Fountaingrove District Cabernet Sauvignon.
-Aged 36 months in 80% new French oak, this hillside Cabernet surprises with its reined-in elegance.
-Still vibrant of fruit at the five-year mark, it represents its appellation well, with spice notes enlivening the predominant pomegranate, cherry, and cherry-cola flavors.
+Given its long aging process and heavy dose of French oak – 36 months in 80% new barrels, for instance, in 2016 – the Aldina Vineyards Fountaingrove District Cabernet Sauvignon surprises with its reined-in elegance.
+The wine represents its appellation well, with spice notes enlivening the predominant pomegranate, cherry, and cherry-cola flavors.
 Aldina’s rosé comes from the same vineyard.

 Dot Wine